Gastric BalloonConveniently located to serve Fountain Valley, CA

 This device was developed for use in severely overweight adults who have a Body Mass Index (BMI) of 30-40 kg/m2, and who have had no success losing weight with diet and exercise.
-It is not intended to be used as a stand-alone solution and treatment with the ORBERA® balloon must be done in conjunction with a diet and exercise plan under the supervisor of a healthcare professional.
+It is not intended to be used as a stand-alone solution and treatment with the ORBERA® balloon must be done in conjunction with a diet and exercise plan under the supervision of a healthcare professional.

 How Is The Gastric Balloon (Intragastric Balloon) Procedure Performed?

 Using an endoscopic camera (gastroscope), which goes through the mouth and down the esophagus, the doctor checks the stomach for any abnormalities.
 If none are found, the belly balloon is then introduced the same way and placed inside the stomach.
 Once there, a small tube is used to fill the balloon with a sterile saline solution.
 The doctor will then remove the tube from the patient’s body, leaving the balloon securely inside the stomach.

 Your Gastric Balloon procedure will be performed by one of our bariatric surgeons in Fountain Valley, CA

 The balloon placement procedure takes approximately 20 minutes, after which the patient will be monitored in the recovery room.
 Typically, a patient can expect to be discharged within two hours of having the balloon inserted.